Origen-SDK/o2/python/web/source/guides/documenting/reference.rst

 Origen's Shorthand Defs
 -----------------------

-Origen includes a set of :link-to:`Shorthand Defs <shorthand~basic_usage>` (namespaced as ``origen``) for quick referencing to common places application documentation may point to, especially where new-user or installation guides are concerned:
+Origen includes a set of :link-to:`Shorthand Defs <shorthand~basic_usage>` (namespaced as ``origen``) for quick referencing to common places your application documentation may point to, especially where new-user or installation guides are concerned:

 {% set m = importlib.import_module('origen.web.origen_sphinx_extension.shorthand_defs') %}